andrewtempany/andrewtempany.github.io/README.md

 # andrewtempany.github.io

 This is my first ever project!
-Using super basic HTML, some CSS and a little bit of Javascript.
+Using super basic HTML and some CSS.